 - Theological reflection that integrates the wisdom of excluded, often silenced peoples, and insights about sexuality from medicine, social science, the arts and humanities.

-- Full inclusion of women and LGBT persons in congregational life, including their ordination and marriage equality.
+- Full inclusion of women and LGBTQ persons in congregational life, including their ordination and marriage equality.

 - Sexuality counseling and education throughout the lifespan from trained religious leaders.